Grzejdziok/deep-learning-group-2/README.md

 The paper proposes and investigates so-called "Lottery Ticket Hypothesis" which states that *a randomly-initialized, dense neural network contains a subnetwork that is initialized such that—when trained in isolation—it can match the test accuracy of the original network after training for at most the same number of iterations.* [[1]](#1).
-To verify this claim the authors conduct a series of experiments in which they iteratively train neural networks, prune a percent of their smallest magnitude weights and reset the remaining weights to the initial values.
-In this process, after each iteration the resulting network has smaller number of parameters.
-The experiments are performed in four different model+dataset setups:
-1) Lenet-300-100 [[2]](#2) trained on MNIST [[3]](#3), 2) simple convolutional networks trained on MNIST [[3]](#3),
-3) VGG-19 [[4]](#4) trained on CIFAR10 [[5]](#5), and 4) Resnet-18 [[6]](#6) trained on CIFAR10 [[5]](#5).
+To verify this claim the authors conduct a series of experiments in which they iteratively train neural networks, prune a percent of their weights and reinitialize the remaining weights.
+In this process, called "iterative pruning", after each iteration the resulting network has smaller number of parameters.
+The authors compare various pruning procedures and show that the pruning method derived from their hypothesis which reinitializes the weights to their original values yields significantly better results than the baselines which reinitialize the remaining weights randomly.
+The experiments are performed in four different model+dataset setups: 1) Lenet-300-100 [[2]](#2) trained on MNIST [[3]](#3), 2) simple convolutional networks trained on MNIST [[3]](#3) defined by the authors [[1]](#1), 3) VGG-19 [[4]](#4) trained on CIFAR10 [[5]](#5), and 4) Resnet-18 [[6]](#6) trained on CIFAR10 [[5]](#5).

 Our work targets the replication of the first two setups.
 We aim to fully reproduce the results from Figure 1, Figure 3 and Figure 5 from the paper.
 The original figures are shown below.
 Figure 1 shows that pruning with the iterative pruning method yields networks which train significantly faster than when random pruning with weight reinitialization is applied.
+The speed of training is measured by the iteration of early stopping based on validation set.
 Figure 3 shows that the test accuracy of the networks pruned and reinitialized this way does not degrade until removing as much as more than 98% parameters while for the networks pruned this way but randomly reinitialized it starts degrading when removing just 50% parameters.
-Figure 5 provides a more detailed view of the Figure 1 results for Conv-2/4/6 trained on MNIST.
+Figure 5 provides a more detailed view of the Figure 1 results for Conv-2/4/6 trained on CIFAR10.

 ***
 <p align="center">